Comcast Business extends Dedicated Internet Access (DIA) to 1M new businesses

 - VMware takes over the top spot from Cisco on VSG’s SD-WAN technology LEADERBOARD

-Comcast Business plans to expand its Dedicated Internet solution to 1 million new business locations, threatening incumbent Ethernet providers like AT&T and Lumen, which have long enjoyed dominant positions in the business services market.
+Comcast Business is expanding its Dedicated Internet solution to 1 million new business locations, threatening incumbent Ethernet providers like AT&T and Lumen, which have long enjoyed dominant positions in the business services market.

 The service provider said the move is part of a broader $80 billion investment in network innovation over the last decade to satisfy business customers' needs for DIA services.